gbowne1/codebooker/CONTRIBUTING.md

 Once you are finished working on an issue move to create a Pull Request (PR).

-When you do a PR on GitHub, make sure to complete the section on the right which includes:
+When you create a PR on GitHub, make sure to complete the section on the right which includes:
 Assignees, Reviewers, Labels, Projects, Milestone(s) and Development before you submit the PR.

 Also, write a brief description of what you fixed.
 Keep in mind that Blank issues and PR's without a description of the changes you made may not get merged.